House of Saxe-Coburg and Gotha: Heads of the house since 1918

 Although the ducal branch is eponymous with the dynasty, its head is not the senior member of the family genealogically or agnatically.
 In 1893, the reigning duke Ernest II died childless, whereupon the throne would have devolved, by male primogeniture, upon the descendants of his brother Prince Albert.
 However, as heirs to the British throne, Albert's descendants consented and the law of the duchy ratified that the ducal throne would not be inherited by the British monarch or heir apparent.
 Therefore, the German duchy became a secundogeniture, hereditary among the younger princes of the British royal family who belonged to the House of Wettin, and their male-line descendants.

 Instead of Albert Edward, Prince of Wales (the future Edward VII of the United Kingdom) inheriting the duchy, it was diverted to his next brother, Prince Alfred, Duke of Edinburgh.
 Upon the latter's death without surviving sons, it went to the youngest grandson of Prince Albert and Queen Victoria, Prince Charles Edward, Duke of Albany.
 Charles Edward's uncle Prince Arthur, Duke of Connaught and his male line had renounced their claim.
 Although senior by birth, they were either not acceptable to the German Emperor as either a member of the British military or unwilling to move to Germany.

-The current head of the ducal branch is Andreas, the grandson of Charles Edward.
+The current head of the ducal branch is Hubertus, the great-grandson of Charles Edward.
 Since the duchy was abolished in 1918, the heads use the title Prince rather than Duke.

-House of Saxe-Coburg and Gotha-Koháry
+Saxe-Coburg and Gotha-Koháry

 The House of Saxe-Coburg and Gotha-Koháry is a Catholic cadet branch of the House of Saxe-Coburg and Gotha.
 It was founded with the marriage of Prince Ferdinand of Saxe-Coburg and Gotha, second son of Francis, Duke of Saxe-Coburg-Saalfeld, with Princess Maria Antonia Koháry de Csábrág.
 Their second son Prince August inherited the estates of the House of Koháry in Hungary and Austria.
 August's youngest son became Ferdinand I of Bulgaria.